TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- wrapping will introduce a problem I guess but only the starting content will be colorized
 			- yeah only the preffix will ever have colors
 		- always wrap when inactive, but when active we can just as well wrap

-- spectators
-	- preferably only in the client setup

 - Delta compress the solvable to send against the initial solvable